leanprover/lean3/hott/book.md

 - 8.6 (The Freudenthal suspension theorem): [connectedness](homotopy/connectedness.hlean) (Lemma 8.6.1), [wedge](homotopy/wedge.hlean) (Wedge connectivity, Lemma 8.6.2), the rest is not formalized
 - 8.7 (The van Kampen theorem): not formalized
 - 8.8 (Whitehead’s theorem and Whitehead’s principle): not formalized
-- 8.9 (A general statement of the encode-decode method): not formalized
+- 8.9 (A general statement of the encode-decode method): One variation of the encode-decode method is in [types.eq](types/eq.hlean).
 - 8.10 (Additional Results): not formalized

 Chapter 9: Category theory